Our Vision and Goals

 1. Strengthen DarkSky Vermont as a statewide organization

-Clarify DarkSky Vermont’s mission, role, and priorities as a statewide organization focused on education, outreach, policy, and practical assistance.
+Clarify and communicate DarkSky Vermont’s mission, role, and priorities as a statewide organization focused on education, outreach, policy, partnership, and practical assistance.

 2. Grow membership, volunteers, and statewide community